Fir'im

 Fir'im (فرعم) was a Palestinian Arab village in the Safad Subdistrict that was depopulated during the 1948 Palestine war.
 It was first attacked during the 1947–1948 Civil War in Mandatory Palestine on May 2, 1948, by the Palmach's First Battalion during Operation Yiftach.
 In 1945 the population had been 740.

 Location

 Fir'im was located 4 km northeast of Safad.
 It was situated on the southeastern slope of Mount Kan'an, and overlooked land between Lake Tiberias and Lake Hula.

 History

 An archaeological site near Fir'im contained the ruins of buildings and rock-hewn tombs.
 In the late 19th century, remains of ancient structures built into the modern buildings were observed.

+In 1964, a resident of Afula reported the discovery of an intricately inscribed limestone lintel featuring a bilingual Aramaic/Greek funerary inscription dedicated to Yosef, son of ʿUzi (יוסף בר עוזי).
+He said he had found it at Fir'im years earlier.
+Triglyphs divide the lintel, with a rosette on the right and a Jewish script inscription on the left, presented in tabula ansata.
+Below the Jewish script, a Greek inscription is also in tabula ansata.